 Carrington, Coleman, Sloman & Blumenthal LLP – Dallas

-Clark Hill – Frisco and San Antonio
+Clark Hill – San Antonio

 Cokinos Young – Austin, Houston, and Irving